-Founded in 2014, the annual Storytellers’ Institute sponsored by the John B. Moore Documentary Studies Collaborative (MDOCS) is a five-week residency hosted at the Skidmore College campus.
-For five weeks in June, the Institute welcomes its Fellows, Skidmore Scholars, and the Saratoga Springs local community to engage in lively and thought-provoking conversation, workshops and inspiration addressing a timely topic or theme.
+Founded in 2014, the annual Storytellers’ Institute sponsored by Skidmore College's John B. Moore Documentary Studies Collaborative (MDOCS) is a five-week residency hosted at the college campus.
+For the month of June, the Institute welcomes its Fellows and the Saratoga Springs local community to engage in lively and thought-provoking conversation, workshops, and inspiration addressing a timely topic or theme.

-Residency spots are open to 4 professional documentary practitioners (Institute Fellows) and 10 Skidmore College students and faculty (Skidmore Scholars).
-Institute Fellows are competitively selected from around the country working in an expanse of documentary mediums and practices.
+Residency spots are open to professional documentary practitioners (Visiting Fellows) and selected Skidmore College students and faculty.
+Visiting Fellows are competitively selected from around the country working in an expanse of documentary mediums and practices.
 Preference is given to those most challenging the current annual Institute theme.
-Skidmore Scholar applications are open to advanced students and faculty working on independent documentary projects.
+Skidmore Fellow applications are open to faculty and advanced students looking to develop documentary projects alongside documentary practitioners.

-The five-week residency provides ample time for the Fellows and Scholars to work independently and collaboratively in order to hone their craft and advance their current project.
+The five-week residency provides an intensely focused period of time for the Fellows to work independently and collaboratively in order to hone their craft and advance their current projects.
 Synergies and serendipities emerge through the participants’ creativity and proclivity.
-Opportunities for public presentations of current or past work are offered to Institute Fellows, while Skidmore Scholars have the chance to lead critique workshops on their work.
+Opportunities for public presentations of current or past work are offered as well as critique sessions to workshop their works-in-progress.

 Alongside the residency, MDOCS hosts a weekend-long series of public events - The

 MDOCS Forum.
 The MDOCS Forum combines festival presentations of artistic work with

 symposium-style conversations around an annual theme.
 The symposium is free and open